 Connectivity: the linkage of the railway networks of the Contracting Parties, in line with the objectives of the Greater Mekong Railways Association, as laid out in Article 3 of the Intergovernmental Agreement on the GMRA, ensuring that all GMS countries are connected to a seamless inter-operable railway network.
 Connectivity also refers to the establishment of efficient interconnections with other modes of transport, especially road and inland waterways, and extends to infrastructural, regulatory and people connectivity.

-Contracting Party: all Countries having accepted, or approved or ratified this Framework Agreement, in line with their respective domestic procedures .
+Contracting Party: all Countries having deposited their instruments of ratification, approval or acceptance of this Framework Agreement, in line with their respective domestic procedures, with the GMRA Secretariat..

-Cross-Border Railway Traffic:.

-Dangerous and Prohibited Goods: goods of the categories defined in Annex 1.
+Cross-Border Railway Traffic: transport by railway across the borders of the Contracting Parties.

 Domestic Railway Transport: railway transport network within the territory of one Contracting Party.

 Essential Requirements: all the conditions relating to safety, health, protection of the environment, conservation of natural resources, and competitiveness that shall be met by the railway system, the subsystems, and the interoperability constituents, including interfaces.

-Framework: the Main Text of this Framework Agreement, together with its Protocols, Annexes and Technical Arrangements between and among the Contracting Parties, for cross-border railway transport connectivity in the GMS.
+Framework: the Main Text of this Framework Agreement, together with its future Protocols, Annexes and Technical Arrangements between and among the Contracting Parties, for cross-border railway transport connectivity in the GMS.

+Framework Agreement: the Main Text of this Framework Agreement, excluding the future Protocols, Annexes and Technical arrangements to be adopted between and among the Contracting Parties.

 GMS: Greater Mekong Subregion.